claramartinezmir/TOMOseq_skeletalMuscle/README.md

 ### Organization of notebooks in this repository

 The folder contains python notebooks used to filter and normalized the pre-processed sequencing data.
 Additionally, python notebooks containing correlation between replicates and differential gene expression analysis are provided.
-For the notebooks to work, input datasets are required (most of them found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE253441); otherwise please contact me.
+For the notebooks to work, input datasets are required (most of them found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE253441); otherwise please contact me).
 The main idea is to select genes with interesting expression patterns along the proximal/distal axis.